ladynem/phase1-project/README.md

 Future releases will include:
 - refactored code to not repeat fetch requests
 - refactored click event to not include .innerHTML
-- "favorite" feature that allows users to save activities for future use.
+- "favorite" feature that allows users to save activities for future use

 ## CONTRIBUTING
 This project is not open to contributions.